bcgov/jag-file-submission/docs/README.md

 ### Start Integrating

-Get an oauth token from our Keycloak Server using the following curl
+Get an oauth token from our Keycloak Server using the following curl command:

 ```bash
 curl --location --request POST 'keycloak_url' \